WebSchw/Tempo/data/README.md

 This folder contains two scripts to download the BRISE data.

-### Script 1: `download.py`
+### Script 1: `get_data.py`

-This script just downloads the three baseline csv files from github that do not contain features or labels.
-These labels and features are then extracted in a preprocessing-step.
+This python script offers the possibility to either just download the three baseline csv files from github, just preprocess already downloaded data or download the data and directly preprocess it.

+- `python get_data.py -d`: just download the csv files
+- `python get_data.py -p`: just preprocess the data
+- `python get_data.py -dp`: download the data and preprocess it right after

+Note: Preprocessing might take a while.
+If you are executing scripts that require downloaded and preprocessed data, `python get_data.py -dp` is  called automatically.

 ### Script 2: `download.sh`